andrewlu000/personal_website/content/about.md

 ~~@._|@@_|||_@@|~||~~~~~~~~~~~~~
      `""") )"""`
 ```
-I am an undergraduate computer engineer @ the Georgia Institute of Technology.
+I am an undergraduate computer engineer and researcher.

 My research interests span embedded systems, computer architecture, chip design, computer vision, digital design/verification, and crypto.
 I am passionate about building open utilities in these fields to help facilitate more free and open society.